deepkumartraining/assignment-July23/README.md

 ******************************************************************************************
 ### Security - SecOps consideration

-#### API gateway can introduce in from of ALB/CDN to provide better security in terms of
+#### API gateway can introduce in front of ALB/CDN to provide better security in terms of
     Traffic filtering
     Rate limiting
-    Route redirection
+    Route redirection/context switching
+    Secure access of Public APIs/endpo- Auth Key, JWT and other

 #### IAM Consideration - user/group/roles/policies/ACLs